The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Related Works

 \section{Related Works}

-We discuss in this section some related approaches found in the literature regarding applied RL to control and pump scheduling optimization.
+Below, we outline related approaches in the literature on optimizing pump scheduling and control using RL.

-\textbf{Control using Reinforcement Learning.} In~\citep{ijcai2018-79} the authors use Deep Recurrent Q-Networks~\citep{hausknecht15} in the scenario of a smart grid.
-The objective is to develop a pricing strategy to maximize broker's (agents) profits.
-It is proposed a reward shaping strategy once customers are clustered according to their consumption patterns and managed by their respective sub-brokers.
+\paragraph{Control using Reinforcement Learning.} In~\citep{ijcai2018-79} the authors use Deep Recurrent Q-Networks~\citep{hausknecht15} in the scenario of a smart grid.
+The objective is to develop a pricing strategy to maximize the broker's (agent) profits.
+A reward-shaping strategy is proposed once customers are clustered according to their consumption patterns and managed by their respective sub-brokers.
 Then, a mechanism for credit assignment was necessary to indicate the contribution of each sub-broker to the global return.
-Wei and colleagues~\citep{wei2017hvac} proposes a \textit{data-driven} solution to control HVAC (heating, ventilation and air conditioning) system.
+Wei et al.~\citep{wei2017hvac} propose a \textit{data-driven} solution to control the HVAC (heating, ventilation, and air conditioning) system.
 The objective is to control the environment temperature by handling numerous disturbances with real-time data.
 The possible actions are a discrete set of airflow rates divided by building zone.
-Then, the approach split each zone controlling it by distinct artificial neural networks.
+Then, the approach splits each zone, controlling it with distinct neural networks.
 Sivakumar et al.~\citep{sivakumar19mvfst} propose a network control strategy that acts asynchronously with the environment.
-The delay, which authors call by $\delta$, corresponds to the policy lookup time when selecting an action.
-Meanwhile, the network proceeds transmitting data in the interval [t, t + $\delta$].
-Thus, the transitions are not only dependent on the state and action at some timestep $t$ but also the previous action at $t - 1$.
-In~\citep{hay19congestion} the problem of congestion control in networks is also addressed, and a testbed was released.
-In~\citep{bellemare2020autonomous}, the authors applied RL to a flight controller of a stratospheric balloon which must handle a partially observable environment and continuous interaction.
+The delay, which the authors call $\delta$, corresponds to the policy lookup time when selecting an action.
+Meanwhile, the network transmits data in the interval [$t$, $t + \delta$].
+Thus, the transitions depend on the state and action in some time step $t$ and the previous action in $t-1$.
+In~\citep{hay19congestion}, the problem of network congestion control is also addressed, and a testbed is released.
+In~\citep{bellemare2020autonomous}, RL is applied to a stratospheric balloon flight controller that must handle a partially observable environment and continuous interaction.
 Finally, Degrave et al.~\citep{degrave2022magnetic} use RL for nuclear fusion control, which achieved a variety of plasma configurations.